Yacnnn/MVGCCA/README.md

     '--decoder_scalar_std', type = str2bool, default = True, help='True or False.
 Decide whether or not to use scalar matrix as covariance matrix for gaussian decoder.'
     '--encoder_nn_type', default='krylov-4', help='Encoders neural networks.
 Only Mlp and Krylov-(Deep) is available.
 Example :krylov-4. '
     '--encoder_use_common_hidden_layer', type = str2bool, default = True, help='True or False.
 Whether or not to use different hidden layers to calculate the mean and variance of encoders'
-    '--num_of_layer', type = int, default= 4, help='Number of layer for encoders AND decoders.'
+    '--num_of_layer', type = int, default= 4, help='Number of layers for encoders AND decoders.'
     '--hidden_layer', type = int, default= 1024, help='Size of hidden layer for encoders AND decoders.'
     '--learning_rate', type = float, default = 1e-4, help = 'Learning rate.'
     '--decay_learning_rate', type = str2bool, default = True, help='True or False.
 Apply or not a decay learning rate.'